jo-esign/alx-system_engineering-devops/0x19-postmortem/README.md

 But of course, it will never occur again, because we're programmers, and we never make errors! 😉

 This postmortem was from a certain individual, and story so much resonates with what I faced myself.
-In the course of my journey, I have grown so open to the ups and downs of Software Engineering!
-Ha ha!
+In the course of my journey, I have grown to the turbulence in alx software engineering